 Common Intellectual Experience (CIE)

-Exploring the ethical and political dimensions of the aims and practices of education.
+The ethical and political dimensions of the aims and practices of education.

 Mulryan, Seamus.
 “Towards Deep Liberation: A Gadamerian Correction to Critical Pedagogy.”
 In Philosophy of Education 2016, edited by Natasha Levinson, pp. 197-207.
 Urbana, IL: Philosophy of Education Society, 2018.